-Government contractor factoring
+Government Contractor factoring

 Government contractors can face long approval processes and special assignment rules.